For The Love Of Mother Nature Let A Billion Buransh Bloom

 Flowering at altitudes higher than 1500m during the months of March to May, Buransh is an interesting specimen.
 At relatively lower altitudes it has a bright red color and generally grows on trees while at higher altitudes it sports a light pink demeanor and is found on dense stunted bushes.
 Another variety in simple white is found at altitudes higher than 4500m and can be seen even up till early June.
 But spring is the season when it flourishes without restraint; it lines shores of quiet lakes and lends its reddish glow to the still waters, cheers up a dark morose jungle of Deodar and refreshes the otherwise unimpressive pine jungles.
 Certain trekking destinations like Tungnath and Pindari Glacier are particularly beautiful during this season where one can find Buransh lighting up a snow-capped landscape.

-While its prominence in the natural scheme is undeniable, it has steadily been elevated to a cultural icon in Pahari culture too and has been recognized as the state flower of Uttarakhand.
+While its prominence in the natural scheme is undeniable, it has steadily been elevated to a cultural icon in Pahari culture too and has been recognized as the state tree of Uttarakhand.
 Apart from its aesthetic beauty it is also known to have medicinal properties and is widely used in the preparation of a potent juice effective for heart ailments and high blood pressure.
 It is also a favorite snack of Pahari kids out in the jungles for daily chores like collecting wood and grazing of animals or just having a gala time with their friends exploring the mountains.

 The first day of Chaitra is celebrated in Uttarakhand as phooldei/phool sangrand, a folk festival in which children go to the forests and collect flowers and thereafter visit all the houses in their locality carrying these flowers, rice, and jaggery and sing songs to bring prosperity to these households.
 Naturally, as this festival falls usually in spring, festivities are incomplete without the beautiful Buransh.
 The colors of Buransh have also inspired many poets and songwriters of Uttarakhand who have used its imagery to present the allure of the Himalayas and its traditions.
 One such folk song sung widely during Holi celebrations describes how the snow clad mountains are painted in colors of Buransh as Shiva and Parvati play Holi in the Himalayas.